Puerto Rico Trench: Seismicity

 Tectonic and seismic map of Puerto Rico Trench area.
 Arrows show direction of plate movements.
 USGS.

 On 11 October 1918, the western coast of Puerto Rico was hit by a major earthquake which caused a tsunami.
 The 1918 earthquake was caused by an old left-lateral strike-slip fault near the Mona Passage.
 In 1953, Santo Domingo, Dominican Republic, was affected by the Santo Domingo earthquake.
 The actual subduction zone (Puerto Rico Trench) has not ruptured in over 200 years, which is a major concern to geophysicists, as they believe it may be due for a major event.

-Puerto Rico has always been an area of concern to earthquake experts because, apart from the 1918 episode, there are frequent tremors in and around the island, indicating activity.
-A 1981 tremor was felt across the island, while another in 1985 was felt in the towns of Cayey and Salinas.
+Puerto Rico is of concern to earthquake experts because in addition to the 1918 earthquake, there are frequent tremors in and around the island, indicating activity.
+A 1981 tremor was felt across the island, while another in 1985 was felt in Cayey and Salinas.

 The January 13, 2014 M 6.4 earthquake north of Puerto Rico occurred as a result of oblique-thrust faulting.
 Preliminary faulting mechanisms for the event indicate it ruptured either a structure dipping shallowly to the south and striking approximately east-west, or a near-vertical structure striking northwest-southeast.
 At the location of this earthquake, the North America plate moves west-southwest with respect to the Caribbean plate at a velocity of approximately 20 mm/yr, and subducts beneath the Caribbean plate at the Puerto Rico Trench.
 The location, depth and mechanism of the earthquake are consistent with the event occurring on this subduction zone interface."